Loading...

 Experian Health’s Registration Accelerator solution eliminates the scanning, faxing, and filing of patient forms.
 Automated patient intake also eliminates the need to call patients (and call again) to verify their data.

-With automated workflows, data captured with Registration Accelerator via the eCare Next® platform seamlessly flows into other Experian Health products, such as Eligibility for real-time insurance verification.
+With automated workflows, data captured with Registration Accelerator via the eCare NEXT® platform seamlessly flows into other Experian Health products, such as Eligibility for real-time insurance verification.
 It’s a single source of truth for staff bogged down by multiple system logins.
 Training workflows improve with easy-to-use interfaces and automation to lessen the tedium and repetition of manual intake.

 Enhanced accuracy and efficiency

+Experian Health’s patient registration software captures financial and health information electronically, eliminating the need for paper forms.
 Registration Accelerator eliminates the repetitive tasks often associated with intake paperwork that frustrate patients.
 Patient registration starts with one link sent via text.
 Authorization and consent forms are e-signed, turning the registration experience into an intuitive, efficient online process without clipboards or paper.

 Improved patient experience

 Experian Health’s entire line of patient access software products is devoted to providing these experiences to patients while improving providers’ efficiency and revenue cycle.
-Registration Accelerator is a patient-facing, mobile-friendly digital registration tool that improves customers’ experience from the beginning of their healthcare journey.
+Registration Accelerator is a patient-facing, mobile-friendly digital registration tool that improves patients’ experience from the beginning of their healthcare journey.
 Intake teams can spend more time building patient relationships, answering questions, and setting the stage for a better experience throughout their encounter.

 Healthcare organizations seeking streamlined workflows, greater accuracy, and an improved patient experience at the point of registration—or throughout their journey—should contact Experian Health to discuss their options.